rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 difficulty: basic
 timelimit: 1
 ---
-Image vs host state
+Did the build fail?
 ===

 You can return to the [button label="Terminal" background="#ee0000" color="#c7c7c7"](tab-0) tab to explore what happened to the new index.html file

-Did the new index get created in the image?
-We can check without needing to update the `bootc` host.
-Run the image as a container and inspect the directory.
+Did the new index get created when we built the image?

+We can check by running the image as a container and inspecting the directory.
+Another benefit to using standard container tools is extra ways to iterate and inspect images before needing to install them.

 ```bash,run
 podman run --rm [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v2 ls /var/www/html
 ```
+Image vs host state
+===

 The file is there, so why didn't it show up on the host?
 In the image mode basics lab, we discussed how `/etc` is treated in image mode.
 The `/var` hierarchy is also treated specially.